 What Makes Us Different?

-Active learning is the core of our program.
-We encourage students to take ownership of their education in a program that maximizes student engagement in the classroom and integrates hands-on training.
-We believe students learn best in real-world settings that prepare them to be day-one-ready practitioners.
+We believe in empowering students to take ownership of their education and maximize their classroom learning engagement through extensive hands-on training.
+As a result, students learn in real-world settings that prepare them to be day-one-ready practitioners.

 We care about a whole-person approach to education.
 We reimagined a culture of wellness that supports students as they explore their pathways to lifelong learning and well-being.
 Students have access to financial counselors, wellness professionals, and learning specialists to assist with courses and combat the stress and burnout accompanied by the veterinary profession.

 We aim to graduate comprehensive practitioners who will be leaders and future changemakers focused on building a healthier profession for all.

-Located at the base of the Catalina Foothills in Tucson, Arizona, the Oro Valley campus of the Doctor of Veterinary Medicine Program serves as the primary facility during the first two years of preclinical education and offers cutting-edge spaces for student support and laboratory instruction.
-Additional collaborative centers such as the Campus to the Campus Agriculture Center, the Health Science Innovation Building, mobile surgery unit, and clinical affiliate sites, are utilized to enhance clinical, surgical and professional veterinary skills training.
+Located at the base of the Catalina Foothills in Tucson, Arizona, the Oro Valley campus serves as the primary facility during the first two years of preclinical education and offers cutting-edge spaces for student support and laboratory instruction.
+Additional collaborative centers such as the Campus Agriculture Center, the Health Science Innovation Building, mobile surgery unit, and clinical affiliate sites, are utilized to enhance clinical, surgical and professional veterinary skills training.